-Our Group is principally engaged in the provision of footwear solution service which covers footwear design and development, production management (including quality control) and logistics management.
-Over the years of our operations since 2009, we have built a diverse global customer portfolio including international wholesalers and retailers which are brand owners and/or licensees of formal and casual footwear.
-During the Track Record Period, almost all of our footwear was exported overseas with shipment destinations covering more than 30 countries including Australia, United Kingdom, Chile, New Zealand, United Arab Emirates, the US and Russia.
+We provide footwear design and development, production management (including quality control) and logistics management service.
+We have built a diverse global customer portfolio comprising mainly international wholesalers and retailers which are brand owners and/or licensees of formal and casual footwear.
+During the Track Record Period, most of our footwear was exported overseas with shipment destinations covering more than 30 countries.